 5. Companies select the scenario with the best risk-reward profile, including the 'do nothing' scenario

 Step 3 is where the rubber meets the road.
 These four savings categories usually represent the core of the business case.
 Based on 15 years of manufacturing strategy work, I have seen the direct and indirect labor benefit typically fall in the range of 50-70% of the total benefit.
 Depending on the level of infrastructure, manufacturing overhead usually accounts for most of the remainder.

 To be clear, the 50-70% labor benefit is almost always through labor arbitrage.
 It is a simple calculation of current wage rates against future wage rates netted against some minor productivity gain/loss.

 HOW CAN WE ADDRESS THIS CENTRAL ISSUE OF WAGE PARITY?

 Our point of view at Veryable is that there is no villain in this story.
 We cannot fault U.S. employees for demanding a competitive living wage.
 We cannot fault companies for looking for ways to increase shareholder value.
 We do not fault the U.S. government for encouraging global trade.

 What we are promoting is a more honest dialogue around how to address the root cause.
-As discussed in prior blogs like New Take on Temporary Staffing, we believe the answer lies in finding a new paradigm around how to manage manufacturing labor in higher cost countries.
+We believe the answer lies in finding a new paradigm around how to manage manufacturing labor in higher cost countries.
 The key is to embrace the wage parity but use enabling technology to embed more flexibility for workers while building in productivity and lower cost structures for producers.
 Rather than chasing labor cost out, we believe companies can build this in with an on-demand model.

 We think there can be a win-win solution here – one that ultimately makes it more attractive to produce in the U.S. and brings back more work in the long run.